Bogda165/jetbrains_intership_task_solution/README.md

 Rather than simply implementing a basic client, I decided to try to design a maintainable, extensible system architecture.
 This approach allows for trying different data retrieval strategies, testing components in isolation, and adapting to potential future changes in server behavior.
 The system is built with clean(in my opinion) interfaces between components, making it easy to swap out different manager implementations for experimenting with various retrieval algorithms.

 ## Hex
-Very simple implementation of hex encodoing from byte array.
+A very simple implementation of hex encoding from a byte array.

 ## Interval List
 During the task we literally works with chunks of random length, so I think there is no needed explation, why I choise this ds.